 Gloved hand holding a wrench to screw the discharge pipe into a T&P valve, turning clockwise.

 8 Open one of your home’s hot water faucets.
-Then open the cold-water shutoff valve to the water heater.
+Then open the cold-water shutoff valve to the water heater and begin refilling the tank.
 Put a bucket under the end of the T&P discharge pipe.
 When you hear the tank beginning to fill with water, lift the pressure-release lever on the T&P valve and watch water spill through the discharge pipe into the bucket.

 When the water from the discharge pipe becomes a steady stream, close the T&P pressure-release lever.
 When hot water streams through the faucet that you opened in your home, turn off that faucet.